Magic-Jay/QuantitativeTrading/README.md

 # QuantitativeTrading

-<a href="https://www.dropbox.com/s/ry98p4sbceolbl2/Eagle.exe?dl=1" target="_blank">Windows Desktop Application</a> that prices financial options and manages each trade for the client.
+Click <a href="https://www.dropbox.com/s/ry98p4sbceolbl2/Eagle.exe?dl=1" target="_blank">here</a> to download Windows Desktop Application that prices financial options and manages each trade for the client.